-If you are a student with a disability (mobility, vision, hearing, speech, or cognitive), you are encouraged to contact the Specialist at (513) 244-4623 or studentaccessibilityspecialist@msj.edu.
+If you are a student with a disability (mobility, vision, hearing, speech, or cognitive), you are encouraged to contact the Director of the Learning Center, Disability Services, and Project EXCEL at (513) 244-4623.
+The Learning Center, Room 156 Seton Center.
 If you are an employee with a disability (mobility, vision, hearing, speech, or cognitive), you are encouraged to contact the Chief Human Resource Officer at (513) 244-4979, Office of Human Resources, Science Building.
 Temporary or permanent disabilities impacting mobility or emergency response should be reported to the MSJ Police Department.
 Students and employees with disabilities (mobility, vision, hearing, speech, or cognitive) who provide notice to the MSJ Police Department will have a personal safety plan developed that will help increase the probability of a smooth evacuation in an emergency.